rochellev/Pollinator.Solution/README.md

 * Poll results cannot be altered by any user.

-## Bugs
-* rochelle - the quiz details page not implemented, moving on to response controller
+## Things to Think about
+* a page to see All polls
+    * right now it's just the current user's polls

+*